-There can be a maximum of 32 sessions at once per VM, whereas session 0 always is reserved for the root session (the root session is part of that limit).
+There can be a maximum of 32 sessions at once per VM, whereas session 0 is reserved for the root session.

 This root session is controlling all other guest sessions and also is responsible for actions which require system level privileges.